pearmini/hap/README.md

 # Hap: Hackers and Painters

-Beautify avatar with algorithm visualization and Open AI.
+Turn avatar into artwork with algorithm visualization and AI.